robertschank/robertschank.github.io/index.md

 - **Aim for (In her words) "Three pages of longhand, stream of consciousness writing, done first thing in the morning"** - Use a pen pencil writing-utensil

-- **First thing in the morning** - Let some thoughts out before your inner critic kicks in and micromanages the scene.
+- **Before you start your day** - Let some thoughts out before your inner critic kicks in and micromanages the scene.
 Let them out and capture them on the paper.

 - **Write whatever comes** - Petty complaints, to-do lists, dreams, worries, random observations, whatever